If you don’t trust a person in your social network, why are you connected?

 P.S.
 Edit your privacy setting to not display your name before visiting someone’s profile that you might remove.
 Otherwise you might get a message from someone who suddenly realizes you’re not connected.

 On Facebook: Unfollow your noisy friends.
 You know who they are.
+You can remain friends but unfollowing empowers you to control your newsfeed and maintain your sanity.

 On Twitter: Unfollow everyone.
 Then follow a select few.

 It’s the only way to do it properly.
-Some people like browser extensions.
-I like Tweepi.

 Tip: If you don’t want to unfollow everyone, then unfollow selectively.
 It’s okay to let go.
 You can always refollow.